 Smallholders must have access to the grievance procedure under criterion 6.3, if they consider that they are not receiving a fair price for FFB, whether or not middle men are involved.

-If mills require smallholders to change practices to meet RSPO criteria, consideration must be given to the costs of such changes, and the means of meeting these costs.
+If mills require smallholders to change practices to meet RSPO criteria, consideration must be given to the costs of such changes.